 NOT RECOMMENDED FOR: Pacifists, people who are squeamish around gore, individuals who prefer more nuanced spy movies, families, small children.

-American Assassin, directed by Michael Cuesta, opens in theaters September 15, 2017.
+American Assassin, directed by Michael Cuesta, opened in theaters September 15, 2017; available for home viewing December 5, 2017.
 It runs 111 minutes and stars Dylan O’Brien, Michael Keaton, Sanaa Lathan and Taylor Kitsch.
 Watch the trailer for American Assassin here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.